codebuddies/newsletter/README.md

 # About
 Crowdsourced community newsletter that goes out monthly.
+Sign up for the newsletter at https://tinyletter.com/codebuddies.
 See archives at [https://tinyletter.com/codebuddies/archive](https://tinyletter.com/codebuddies/archive)

 # How to contribute an addition
 1. Please fork this repo